Impact of the Gaza war: Effects on children

 Children were disproportionately impacted by Israel's attack on Gaza.
 On 13 November, UNICEF stated more than 700,000 children in Gaza were displaced.
 The Palestine Red Crescent Society stated displaced children were suffering, due to power outages, lack of basic essentials, and "scenes of pain and fear."
 Catherine M. Russell, the executive director of UNICEF, toured Gaza on 15 November, stating many children were buried under rubble and lacking medical care.

 Dr. Ahmed al-Fara, the head of pediatrics at Nasser Medical Complex in Khan Younis, stated due to the lack of clean water, he was witnessing the "most serious epidemic of gastroenteritis" among children he had ever seen.
 UNICEF spokesperson Toby Fricker stated, "There is no safe place for children anywhere across the strip right now."
 Save the Children reported serious signs of mental health issues among children in Gaza.

 The children who endure the horrors of war do not emerge unharmed and often suffer severe psychological, emotional, and behavioral consequences.
 Among these consequences, some children exhibit signs of restlessness, regression, or even engage in violent behavior.
 During October, a higher number of children perished in Gaza compared to the combined total of children lost in all other conflicts annually since 2019.
 This alarming statistic prompted United Nations Secretary-General António Guterres to describe Gaza as a "graveyard for children."

+By March 2024, over 800 schools in Gaza were bombed or destroyed.

 38 children were killed during a Hamas-led attack on Israel on 7 October 2023.

 Effect on demographics

 In the aftermath of al-Aqsa Flood, nearly 500,000 Israelis left Israel while migration to Israel had declined 70% by November.
+From 2023 to 2026, more people emigrated from the country than immigrated to it.

 Since the beginning of the war, nearly 2 million Palestinians have been displaced within the Gaza Strip.
 Over 40,000 Palestinians have been killed in the Israeli offensive in Gaza.
 Indirect Palestinian deaths are expected to be much higher due to the intensity of the conflict, destruction of health care infrastructure, lack of food, water, shelter, and safe places for civilians to flee, and reduction in UNRWA funding; the actual death toll in Gaza from both direct and indirect causes could be more than 186,000 according to a July 2024 estimate by Rasha Khatib, Martin McKee, and Salim Yusuf published as a letter to the editor in the British medical journal The Lancet.